little-world/rust-course/projecta/03-string-interning.md

 ### Problem Statement

 Build a string interning system that stores unique strings once and reuses them.
-This demonstrates Clone-on-Write (Cow) patterns and zero-copy optimization.
+This demonstrates Clone-on-Write (Cow) patterns, zero-copy optimization, and a critical Rust pattern: escaping the borrow checker with raw pointers.

 ---